inpsyde/reusable-workflows/docs/build-and-push-assets.md

 Please note that in such cases it is a good practice not to use a "personal" GitHub user, but an _ad-hoc_ "bot" user with an _ad-hoc_ private SSH key used only for the scope.

+---

+> What if I want to change the main branch?

+The best is don't do it unless you know merging the new main branch into the build branches gets to valid result.
+If it not the case you should delete manually `{{old_main_branch}}-built` branch and provide new value for `RELEASE_BRANCH_NAME` input.